As a Demodex consultant at Ungex, I frequently get questions from worried mothers about infesting their children with Demodex mites.

-In short, yes, they are.
-Demodex can be transferred from one person to another through physical contact and/or sharing person care items such as a hairbrush, bedding, towels, etc. They cannot be transferred by air, as they do not fly.
-Demodex mites crawl inside or on the surface of the skin and scalp due to the level of lightness of its environment.
-They hide themselves under the surface of the skin during the day and resurface at night.
-As a result, they are mostly transferred from one person to another at nights, making it very common for people in shared houses to be infected by these uninvited guests.
+If we want to answer in one word: Yes, they are.
+Through direct contact and the use of other people’s Items, Demodex mite can be transferred from one person to another.
+They cannot be transported by air, as they do not fly.
+Demodex mites crawl inside or on the surface of the skin and scalp.
+They hide under the surface of the skin during the day and resurface at night.
+As a result, they are mostly transferred from one person to another at night, making it very common for people in shared houses to be infected by these uninvited guests.

-Now let’s emphasize on the question at hand; “Are my children in danger of Demodex infestation?”
+Now let’s emphasize the question at hand; “Are my children in danger of Demodex infestation?”

 Children and Demodex mites

 As mentioned above, Demodex mites can infest family members who share personal items and make physical contact.
-Teenagers are at risk of being infected if a member has high populations of Demodex, but this rule is not susceptible for children under the age of 5.
+Teenagers are at risk of being infected if a member has high populations of Demodex.
+Still, this rule is not susceptible to children under the age of 5.
 Let’s find out why!

 Why are children below the age of 5 less likely to be infested by Demodex mites?

 Demodex mites are most common in people within the age group of 20 to 30 years.
-This is because their skin’s sebum levels are at their highest during this period.
-Children below 5 years of age have low sebum production, making it less likely for Demodex to be able to survive on their skin.
+It is because their skin’s sebum levels are at their highest during this period.
+Children below five years of age have low sebum production, making it less likely for Demodex to be able to survive on their skin.